1005 Family and Medical Leave

 Section I: Request

-2. When requesting FMLA, employees are to provide a completed Certification of Health Care Provider for Employee’s Serious Health Condition to their designated FML Specialist or authorized officials (e.g., Human Resources Representative), unless submitting this form is not possible.
+2. When requesting FML, employees are to provide a completed Certification of Health Care Provider for Employee’s Serious Health Condition to their designated FML Specialist or authorized officials (e.g., Human Resources Representative), unless submitting this form is not possible.
 The following information must be provided:

-3. Employees requesting FMLA due to adoption or foster care are to provide to their designated FML Specialist or authorized officials (e.g., Human Resources Representative) the completed Certification of Adoption or Foster Care Form or similar form, whichever is appropriate.
-Separate FMLA request forms and certification forms are not needed to cover each absence.
+3. Employees requesting FML due to adoption or foster care are to provide to their designated FML Specialist or authorized officials (e.g., Human Resources Representative) the completed Certification of Adoption or Foster Care Form or similar form, whichever is appropriate.
+Separate FML request forms and certification forms are not needed to cover each absence.
 These forms need to be submitted only one time, unless the circumstances regarding placement change to the extent that updated information is needed.

-4. Employees requesting FMLA due to a serious health condition (including pregnancy/childbirth) must provide to their designated FML Specialist or authorized officials (e.g., Human Resources Representative) a Certification of Serious Health Condition Form, or other medical statement with similar information, completed by the attending health care provider.
+4. Employees requesting FML due to a serious health condition (including pregnancy/childbirth) must provide to their designated FML Specialist or authorized officials (e.g., Human Resources Representative) a Certification of Serious Health Condition Form, or other medical statement with similar information, completed by the attending health care provider.
 When a single serious health condition requires multiple absences (e.g., asthma, chemotherapy, etc.), a separate medical statement is not required for each absence.

 2. When it is not possible to provide this certification before the absence begins, employees must provide the certification within fifteen (15) calendar days of the date it is requested.